I’ve been writing about politics on the internet for six years. This week I’ve been thinking about why I do it, and whether it’s done any good.

 But that’s the easy bit.
 I still think the best route to lasting political change lies outside parliament – and encouraging people to club together and build structures and institutions outside established centres of power is much, much harder than getting them to vote for you in elections.
 Somehow, I need to work out how I can use my limited time and energy to try make that happen, too.

 As for writing – I’m not going to stop.
 I’ve wanted to be a writer since I was a boy.
 But from now on I’m going to write completely and unashamedly for myself.
 I will write whatever the hell I like, and won’t make any serious effort to promote it at all.
+Posts will still appear here, but they’ll largely just be me talking to me.

 That’s partly because I can’t be bothered to promote it any more.
 And it’s partly because I think the most helpful thing I can do as far as spreading the socialist gospel is concerned is shut up and get out of the way.